-Mustard is low carb, unless you buy honey-mustard or something of the sort.
+Mustard is low-carb, unless you buy honey mustard or something of the sort.
 (Don’t!)
 Good old yellow mustard is fine, but don’t forget spicy brown, dijon, even horseradish mustard!
 Mayonnaise is low carb, of course.
 And your basic hamburger dill pickle is just fine.
-Relish, on the other hand, is sweetened, with 3-4 g of carb per tablespoon.
+Relish, on the other hand, is sweetened, with 3-4 g of carbs per tablespoon.
 I’d stick with mustard on that hot dog!
 Or have your dog with kraut – most sauerkraut has 1 g of carb or less in 2 tablespoons, and most of that is fiber.

 What are you going to eat with your meat?
 Cut up veggies with dip make great picnic food, too, and if you can get good tomatoes this early in the year, a platter of simple sliced tomatoes with a little salt and fresh or dried basil wouldn’t go amiss.
 And I am pleased to tell you that I have now tried more than a dozen potato salad recipes using diced cauliflower, microwave-steamed till tender but not mushy, in place of the potatoes, and all of them have been fantastic.

 I know it’s darned tempting to have an ear of sweet corn, but remember it’s got about 30g in a 5″ ear, almost none of which is fiber.
 You could have half an ear, slathered with butter, and call it a modest Indulgence, if you like, but remember, sweet corn isn’t a vegetable, it’s a grain.